 Drinking Like Ladies by Kirsten Amann and Misty Kalkofen

-Drinking Like Ladies is a book I mentioned in my last reading list post.
-(I swear I read more than cocktail books.)
-I’ve since had the chance to read it.
-It’s an amazing celebration of women behind the bar and around the world.
+Drinking Like Ladies is an amazing celebration of women behind the bar and around the world.
 The book dares the reader to redefine what it means to “drink like a lady”.
 No dainty or simple cocktails to be found in here.
 Most recipes contain four or more ingredients and many require a separate element like a syrup or an infused spirit to be prepared.

 Each recipe is created by a female bartender and pays homage to a woman, both living and departed.
 Every recipe sits opposite the story of the woman being honored.
 It’s a beautiful collection of toasts to extraordinary woman.
 The book is pulled together with an illustration of each woman.
 Some of my favorite bartenders are highlighted including Jill Cockson (Swordfish Tom’s and Drastic Measures), Sylvi Roy (Portland Hunt + Alpine Club), and Ivy Mix (Leyenda).